-NALA has a Board of up to 14 members who meet eight times a year and are responsible for the strategic direction and policy of the charity.
-At present, the Board has 14 members from a variety of backgrounds relevant to the work of the charity.
+NALA has a Board of up to 14 directors who meet eight times a year and are responsible for the strategic direction and policy of the charity.
+At present, the Board has 12 directors from a variety of backgrounds relevant to the work of the charity.